iudofia2026/youtubedubber.com/README.md

 **Local Development**: ✅ **READY TO RUN!** Environment fully configured with development mode enabled.

-**Development Note**: The frontend currently uses mock data for payments and job processing to enable local development without requiring production API keys.
-The backend has full functionality implemented and ready for integration.
+**Development Note**: The frontend and backend are fully integrated with complete payment system implementation.
+All components are production-ready with real API integration.

 ### What Works Now
 - ✅ **Frontend**: Complete UI with authentication, job management, file upload, mobile optimization